PELVE from a regulatory perspective: Preliminaries and regulator's objective

-A consequence for specific distribution functions is the following: \begin{cor} Let $X\in L^1$ such that $F^{X}$ is a step function, e.g.~an empirical distribution function.
+The PELVE curves illustrated in~\prettyref{sec:caseStudy} rely on empirical distribution functions.
+The latter are step functions and thus, the next result tells us that the corresponding PELVE curves are discontinuous. \begin{cor} Let $X\in L^1$ such that $F^{X}$ is a step function.
 In addition, assume that there exists $x\in\mathbb{R}$ with $F^{X}(x)\in(0,1)$.\footnote{This assumption ensures that $F^{X}$ admits more than one jump.} Then, the PELVE curve $(0,1)\ni\lambda\mapsto\pelve{\lambda}(X)$ is discontinuous. \end{cor}